jon-harper/OmniBox/docs/printing.md

 - Use a brim, adhesive, or both for large parts (e.g., the rear main body).
 - Cantilever bed printers with only one side of the bed supported (e.g., Ender 5 Pro) should move heavier prints to the supported side of the bed.
 - If printing in a drafty room, consider a partial enclosure to help layer adhesion.
+- Long lids will fit on 220x220mm beds if printed without a skirt or brim.

 ### Material-Specific Settings